MeanderingProgrammer/render-markdown.nvim/README.md

         render_modes = false,
         -- Replaces '-'|'+'|'*' of 'list_item'
-        -- How deeply nested the list is determines the 'level', how far down at that level determines the 'index' -- If a function is provided both of these values are passed in using 1 based indexing -- If a list is provided we index into it using a cycle based on the level -- If the value at that level is also a list we further index into it using a clamp based on the index -- If the item is a 'checkbox' a conceal is used to hide the bullet instead icons = { '●', '○', '◆', '◇' },
+        -- How deeply nested the list is determines the 'level', how far down at that level determines the 'index' -- If a function is provided both of these values are provided in the context using 1 based indexing -- If a list is provided we index into it using a cycle based on the level -- If the value at that level is also a list we further index into it using a clamp based on the index -- If the item is a 'checkbox' a conceal is used to hide the bullet instead icons = { '●', '○', '◆', '◇' },
         -- Replaces 'n.'|'n)' of 'list_item'
-        -- How deeply nested the list is determines the 'level', how far down at that level determines the 'index' -- If a function is provided both of these values are passed in using 1 based indexing -- If a list is provided we index into it using a cycle based on the level -- If the value at that level is also a list we further index into it using a clamp based on the index ordered_icons = function(level, index, value)
+        -- How deeply nested the list is determines the 'level', how far down at that level determines the 'index' -- If a function is provided both of these values are provided in the context using 1 based indexing -- If a list is provided we index into it using a cycle based on the level -- If the value at that level is also a list we further index into it using a clamp based on the index ordered_icons = function(ctx)
-            value = vim.trim(value)
+            local value = vim.trim(ctx.value)
-            local value_index = tonumber(value:sub(1, #value - 1))
+            local index = tonumber(value:sub(1, #value - 1))
-            return string.format('%d.', value_index > 1 and value_index or index)
+            return string.format('%d.', index > 1 and index or ctx.index)
         end,
         -- Padding to add to the left of bullet point left_pad = 0,